 You may have walked right by this place, the Palazzo Colonna in the middle of Rome, and noticed nothing.
 Given the number of stray pieces of architecture strewn around town–columns, cornices, pillars, carvings, and building blocks–the plain exterior walls of this property can easily go unnoticed.

-But the Palazzo Colonna is worth a look inside, and Context Travel’s exclusive tour of Palazzo Colonna is the way to see this secret treasure of Rome.
+But the Palazzo Colonna is worth a look inside, and Context Travel's exclusive tour of Palazzo Colonna is the way to see this secret treasure of Rome.
+(Update: this tour is no longer available as of March 2020.)
 The grounds are right near Piazza Venezia at the top of the Roman Forum, opposite the Colosseum.